-But we got lucky with our driving in Iceland.
+But we got lucky with our driving in Iceland in winter.
 When we were there, the weather conditions weren't too bad.
 It didn't freeze once during the day and – unfortunately for the photos – there also wasn't any snow.
 Sticking mostly to the main road, the driving conditions weren't too bad and we didn't have any trouble driving in Iceland in winter.

 I know, however, that the conditions for driving around Iceland in February – or any winter month, for that matter – can be very different at times.
 Just a week or so before we were there, the island was still covered in snow.
 You'd expect snowy roads when you go winter driving in Iceland but I guess in this country, you just never know.

 To help you prepare for your road trip and winter driving in Iceland, this article covers everything you need to know.

 - What to know when driving in Iceland in February

 - Is it necessary to have a rental car in Iceland in winter?

 - “Am I capable of driving in Iceland in winter?”